laij84/typescript-react-course/src/lesson_7/README.md

 ### Exercises

-Write stories for some of the components in your Todo App.
+Write stories for some of the componesnts in your Todo App.
+In your components folder, you should see 3 components: `TodoItem`, `Form` and `Filters`.
 You should:

-- Write multiple stories for each component.
+- Write a story for each component.
 - Use at least 3 different kinds of knobs (e.g. text, select, boolean, options etc).
 - Use addon-actions to log DOM events (e.g. clicking a button).
 - Use addon-info to write some explanatory text about your components.